Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: Human Behavioral Studies

 \subsection{Study Design}

-The protocol for the human behavioral studies underwent independent ethical review and was approved by the institutional review board at our institution.
+The protocol for the human behavioral studies underwent independent ethical review and received a favorable opinion from the Human Behavioural Research Ethics Committee at DeepMind (\#19/004).
 All participants provided informed consent before joining the study.

 We collected data through ``tournaments'' of Deal or No Deal games in two different conditions: Human vs. Human (HvH) and Human vs. Agent (HvA).
 Upon joining the study, participants were randomly assigned to one of the two conditions.
 Participants in both conditions proceeded through the following sequence of steps: